dipenluitel/Web-Revision/Html Css Basic 30 days Task/README.md

 This challenge helps reinforce learning, build habits, and develop a strong portfolio of web projects.  <br />
 <h1>30 Days of HTML, CSS, and JavaScript Projects</h1>

-<h2>For Dravya Company</h2>
-<p>This project was developed to cater to the needs of Dravya Company.
-It outlines the foundational concepts and skills learned in HTML, CSS, and JavaScript, with tasks specifically structured for practical and hands-on learning.</p>

 <h2>HTML, CSS, and JavaScript Basic 30 Days Task</h2>
 <p>In this section, simple web pages were created to understand the basic structure of web development, focusing on using <code>div</code> elements and managing layouts.
 Below are some of the tasks:</p>